 Lettuce is by far not the only plant we grow in the Tower Garden.
 See more at Growing the Tower Garden in a cold climate.
 Our Tower Gardens are real food production machines.

 If you want to buy a Tower Garden find a Juice Plus distributor in your area or go directly to the Tower Garden website.
 Since Juice Plus is an MLM company we would suggest that you apply to be a salesperson.
 You will skip paying one level of the pyramid and get the garden a bit cheaper.
 Also getting 3 is less expensive than just one.
 Find someone who wants one, or keep all 3.
 After that, you just don’t have to renew the contract.

 Last but not least, would we recommend a Tower Garden to fellow gardeners?

-Yes, we would recommend a Tower Garden to someone who wants to grow food in a small space and or the offseason if they don’t have sufficient light anyways.
+Yes, we would recommend a Tower Garden to someone who wants to grow food in a small space and or the offseason if they don’t have sufficient light anyway.

 Indoors the Tower Garden needs the grow lights.
 We prefer using sunlight if we can.
 Without grow lights the vertical, round structure is somehow a challenge – the sun does not go around.
 In the summer outside, we often just don’t have plants from the north side or grow greens there.

 If growing the Tower Garden in a living room, be aware that the lights are really bright and it’s also quite noisy (running water).
 Outside I love the sound, indoors it’s a bit of a different story.